 (Invited and submitted) Hanrahan, Maura.
 Good and Bad Indians: Romanticizing the Beothuck and Denigrating the Mi’kmaq.
 In Traces of Ochre: Changing Perspectives on the Beothuk.
 Fiona Polack, ed.
 Chapter.
 Toronto: University of Toronto Press.

-(Submitted) Hanrahan, Maura.
+(2014) Hanrahan, Maura.
 Black Tickle Case Study.
 Newfoundland and Labrador Drinking Water Project.
 PI: Kelly Vodden, EPI.

 (2014).
 Hanrahan, Maura.
 “A People of Nation Caralit and their Southern Inuit Descendants: Exploring the Inuit Presence in the Unknown Labrador.”
 In Kitaskino: Northern Aboriginal Communities: Key Issues, Challenges, and Visions for the Future, eds.
 Herman Michell and Cathy Wheaton.
 University of Saskatchewan Press.